 Taking the time to find rock solid hosting can be one of the most important aspects of running a successful site.
 Some web hosts I can highly recommend include:

 One of only three WordPress.com recommended hosts, SiteGround offers almost any kind of hosting you’ll need.
-They have a solid reputation and one of the most comprehensive feature sets available to customers.
+They have a solid reputation and one of the most comprehensive features sets available to customers.
 This site you are reading is hosted on Kinsta.

 Has been around for a long time and has many specialized features that are hard to find elsewhere.
-As an example, they offer special Turbo Boost plans that are extremely powerful plus many developer-friendly features.
+As an example, A2 Hosting offers special Turbo Boost plans that are extremely powerful plus many developer-friendly features.